Shiphero/pr-commenter/README.md

 # pr-commenter

+Create and manage automatic comments in a Github PR

 [![tests](https://github.com/Shiphero/pr-commenter/actions/workflows/pytest.yml/badge.svg?branch=main)](https://github.com/Shiphero/pr-commenter/actions/workflows/pytest.yml)
 [![black](https://github.com/Shiphero/pr-commenter/actions/workflows/black.yml/badge.svg?branch=main)](https://github.com/Shiphero/pr-commenter/actions/workflows/black.yml)
 [![PyPI version](https://img.shields.io/pypi/v/pr-commenter)](https://pypi.org/project/pr-commenter/)
 [![PyPI - Downloads](https://img.shields.io/pypi/dm/pr-commenter)](https://libraries.io/pypi/pr-commenter)

-A CLI app to manage a comment a Github PR based on content from stdin, files or environment variables.
+`pr-commenter` is CLI app to add a comment a Github PR based on content from stdin, files or environment variables.

-You can create a new comment, hide previous one of the same type or update the "current" one.

-A hidden metadata is added to the comment so it could be detected in a subsequent run and update or delete if needed.
+You can create a new comment, hide a previous one of the same type or update the "current" one from a different process.
+This is done with a hidden metadata added to the comment so it could be detected in a subsequent run, and update or hide previous messages if needed.

 ## Basic usage